 Do you need to prepare for criminal trial?

-Preparing for criminal trial is easier when you know what to expect beforehand.
+Preparing for a criminal trial is easier when you know what to expect beforehand.
 Therefore, you should take the time to review the rules that govern criminal proceedings in Nevada well in advance of your final trial date.